appdevdesigns/ab-production-stack/README.md

-Base files for setting up an instance of the AppBuilder docker production stack
+This is for setting up an instance of the AppBuilder docker production stack on a server.

 # Instructions

 ## docker-compose.yml

-  Mainly, you will want to edit this to expose ports from the Docker containers to be accessible from the outside via your own external port number.
+  You will want to edit this to expose ports from the Docker containers to be accessible from the outside via your chosen external port numbers.

 ### **Required**
+  The main user facing component using regular unencrypted http.
+Typically, there will be an nginx of apache layer on the server that handles the SSL/TLS on top of this.
   - api_sails:
     - ports:
         - "*[external port]*:1337"

-### **Optional, for debugging data**
+### **Optional**
+  MariaDB.
+Expose it for debugging data or doing mysqldump backups.
   - db:
     - ports:
         - "*[external port]*:3306"